 The Secret of Scent by Luca Turin

-Secret of Scent, Luca Turin, Book Cover Don’t get me wrong, I like Luca.
+Don’t get me wrong, I like Luca.
 I like his monthly column in the NZZ-folio called ‘Duftnote’ (No deep link, just scroll down the page to Duftnote, there is an English translation of every one of his articles on the site).
 Yes, at first I thought it weird that NZZ-folio’s ‘leading column’ ‘Geri Weibel’ by Martin Suter (The German entry is more illuminating and has a picture of the author) got replaced by a page writing about perfume.
 I used to like the looser Geri a lot too, but I like the perfume column even better.
 And that’s me who doesn’t like to shower and doesn’t give a shit about my looks…

 So I when I heard about him having written a book about scent I had to get it and to read it.